MycroftAI/documentation/_drafts/Troubleshooting-and-known-errors.md

 If your Mark 1 has previously been connected to the internet, and loses internet connectivity, it will Speak

 `I have lost connection to the internet`

+## Troubleshooting Picroft

+## Troubleshooting Linux

+#### Logs state that Python packages are not installed

+If your logs have entries like
+@TODO example of Python package not being installed

+then you may need to reinstall your `virtualenv`.
+To do this,

+* `sudo rm -R ~/.virtualenv/mycroft`
+* From the directory where you have cloned `mycroft-core`, run `./dev-setup.sh`.
+This shell script will re-install any `virtualenv` dependencies that you may be missing.